Before I proceed with my regular daily blog post, I want to make a special appeal for those who aren’t on Facebook and didn’t see my appeal there.

 The road along the hill is the road I was about to get on to head up the coast to Split and then Trogir.

-Tomorrow I backtrack to Split, where I lose the car (YAY!) and spend the day before boarding the ferry to Hvar.
+Tomorrow I backtrack to Split.
+There I will lose the car (YAY!) and spend the day before boarding the ferry to Hvar.
 (Nothing wrong with the car, but it adds a layer of stress on the vacation.
 It wasn’t hard navigating, but figuring out where to go once I arrived in each city or town was challenging.
 I prefer traveling where someone else is propelling me.)

 Glaad you’re having a great time, who will propel you in Hvar?
 1 more week right?
 When do you do the thing on the Harley?
 After you get a “cute” tatoo?